cloudmesh-community/hid-sp18-505/tutorial/graphql.md

 	pip install -r requirements.txt

 ## Build a graphql Application
-Create and open a file namee run.py.
+Create and open a file named run.py.
 This will be a very simple application server that runs the demo application.

 Now import the dependencies that we installed using pip.